 But Scarlet also knew it was a lie—on her part.
 If Philip Beckwith were to actually pledge his undying love for her, she knew it would change things.
 In what way, she could not say.

-But that was about as likely to happen as pigs flying.
+But that was about as likely as pigs learning to fly.

 “Well, it’s hard telling who he actually is anyway,” Lance said.